pu2clr/PIC16F/projects/13-SINGLE_WIRE_WITH_DHT11/README.md

 ### Regarding the figure above:

-- Pay attention to the units of measure (milliseconds/ms and microseconds/us).
+* Pay attention to the units of measure (milliseconds/ms and microseconds/us).
-- The MCU sends a low signal for 80 ms (milliseconds).
+* The MCU sends a low signal for 80 ms (milliseconds).
-- Then, the MCU sends a high signal for between 20 and 40us (microseconds).
+* Then, the MCU sends a high signal for between 20 and 40us (microseconds).
-- The DHT11 responds with a low signal for 80us (microseconds).
+* The DHT11 responds with a low signal for 80us (microseconds).
-- Following this, the DHT11 sends a high signal for 80us.
+* Following this, the DHT11 sends a high signal for 80us.
-- After the previous step, the DHT11 begins transmitting data bit by bit, with an interval of 50us between each bit.
+* After the previous step, the DHT11 begins transmitting data bit by bit, with an interval of 50us between each bit.
-- The values of the bits, 0 or 1, are determined by the duration of the high level sent by the DHT11.
+* The values of the bits, 0 or 1, are determined by the duration of the high level sent by the DHT11.
 Specifically, a '0' is represented by a high level lasting between 26 and 28us, and a '1' is represented by a high level lasting 70us.
-- It is important to note that between one bit and the next, the DHT11 sends a low signal for 50us.
+* It is important to note that between one bit and the next, the DHT11 sends a low signal for 50us.

+**The figure does not show the transition curve between the high and low state or vice versa.
+However, it is important to be aware that this occurs and can vary depending on the circuit's capacitance and the pull-up resistor used.**

 ## About Humidity Levels and Their Effects on Humans